Officers

 Kristin Barbato

-Ms. Barbato joined Con Edison in 2002.
-She managed several large financial and billing system implementations while in Information Technology and Customer Operations.
-Before joining Con Edison, she was a Director in Client Information Services at Precision Response Corporation (PRC), a subsidiary of USA International.
-Prior to her time at PRC, she was an IT and strategy consultant for Utilities International, Inc. Ms. Barbato began her career as a substation reliability engineer at Florida Power & Light (FPL) after graduating with a B.S. in Civil Engineering from Cornell University.
+Prior to Con Edison, she was a Director of Client Information Services at IAC and before that, she was an IT and management consultant for Utilities International, Inc. Ms. Barbato began her career as a substation reliability engineer at Florida Power & Light after graduating with a B.S. in Civil Engineering from Cornell University.
 She also holds a M.S. in Organizational Leadership from Mercy College and in May of 2008, she completed her MBA from Columbia University.
-Currently, she serves as a board member and advisor for two New York City non-profit organizations; the Orchestra of St. Luke’s and the New York City Association for Energy Economics.
+Currently, she serves as a board member for the Orchestra of St. Luke's and is a founding board member of the New York Association for Energy Economics.

 Joe Daniels